intunist/english-labeling-guide/GUIDE.md

 - Mistakes in labeling this causes difficulty when using models as users have to guess which vowel was used.
     - Can be easily fixed in bulk using Notepad++ or other tool with text replace.
 - [ey r] is an invalid label, always label as [eh r].
 This is due to the rhotic changing the shape of the vowel causing confusion.
 - LABEL DROPPED RHOTICS.
-Especially in BrE dialects. (example: car crash [k aa r - k r ae sh] NOT [k aa - k r ae sh]
+Especially in BrE/AuE dialects. (example: car crash [k aa r - k r ae sh] NOT [k aa - k r ae sh]
     - This gives the model very important context.
 In BrE these dropped rhotics often exist as a very short schwa.
 Without this label the model will not produce the correct pronunciation.
+    - Many American dialects also feature dropped rhotics.
-- DO NOT label linking [r].
+- DO NOT label linking [r] in ANY dialect.
 This is a specific dialect trait, let model handle it as part of vowel contextually.
     - "I saw a" [ay - s aa - ah] NOT [ay - s aa r - ah]

 ## Diphthongs: